keshk26/KeshavsKitchen/README.md

 ## Get started

-1. Make sure Xcode is installed, if you want to run on Simulator.
+1. Make sure Xcode or Android Studio is installed or install on a device with Expo Go.
 Note that this app was created on an older Intel Macbook so the dependencies are slightly older.
    - MacOS Ventura
    - Xcode 15.2
    - React Native 0.76.7